tsathoqqua/limadocs/docs/source/documentation/Basic_LIMA_Guide.rst

        functions used by creators through inheritance to make coding objects easier and to make interaction between objects smoother.
     2) The functions in the inheritable files of a mudlib vary from mudlib to mudlib.
-There should exist documentation on your mud on how to use each inheritable file.
+There should exist documentation on your MUD on how to use each inheritable file.
 If you are unaware what functions are available, then there is simply no way for you to use them.
 Always pay special attention to the data types of the input and the data